wints/documentation/ingredients/sdk_setup/identify_and_logout.md

 {% section pre_explanation %}{% endsection %}

 Branch automatically tracks unique devices.
-However, to make full use of our powerful API, you should also identify users with whichever form of unique identification your app uses.
-Add these two lines of code.
+However, to make full use of our powerful API, you should also identify users with whichever form of unique identification your app uses, especially for multi-device experiences.
+We recommend you call `setIdentity` prior to awarding credits/codes/referrals/links (etc). setIdentity will retroactively associate any previously recorded events from the current device only the first time this method is ever called with the supplied unique user id.

 {% if page.ios %}